to the Muppet Central Forum!

 How would you twist Gonzo's alien origin into forming from mold underneath the Muppet Theater stairs?
 That's a fan fic I'd check in on regularly.

-However, nothing disturbs me more than the Gonzo in from France's Muppets TV!
+However, nothing disturbs me more than the Gonzo in this clip from France's Muppets TV!
 I'm not sure he'd be my favorite with that creepy voice.
 I hope Dave Goelz is around forever!

 You know, I could actually write that!
 I've never written Gonzo before of course , but I can already see a clear story idea there...